gapolinario/gapolinario.github.io/_posts/2017-06-14-how-to-configure-mail-on-ubuntu.markdown

 FromLineOverride=YES
 ```

-Then emails are happily sent with
+Then emails are sent easily with

     printf "This is the message body\n" | mail -s "Topic" destinatario@mail.com